Outdated or Unsupported Browser Detected

 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

 The manufacturing sector has grown with the use of computers, robotics, and need for green energy components.
-This Youth Apprenticeship occupational area focuses on four pathways:
+This Youth Apprenticeship occupational area focuses on three pathways:

 Skills from machine work, product quality, and repair are learned in this pathway.